poblabs/weewx-belchertown/README.md

 ## Add Custom Content to the Front Page

 There are 4 locations on the front page where you can add your own content.
 Full HTML is supported.
 To add content, create a new file in `skins/Belchertown` with the naming convention below.
-Restart weewx and wait for an archive period for the content to update.
+Wait for an archive period for the content to update.

 * Below the station info: `skins/Belchertown/index_hook_after_station_info.inc`
 * Below the forecast: `skins/Belchertown/index_hook_after_forecast.inc`